dask/dask/docs/source/institutional-faq.rst

 as well as substantial institutional support (several full-time employees each) by both Anaconda, the company behind the leading data science distribution, and NVIDIA, the leading hardware manufacturer of GPUs.
-Despite large corporate support, Dask remains a community governed project, an is fiscally sponsored by NumFOCUS, the same 501c3 that manages NumPy, Pandas, Jupyter, as well as many others.
+Despite large corporate support, Dask remains a community governed project, and is fiscally sponsored by NumFOCUS, the same 501c3 that fiscally sponsors NumPy, Pandas, Jupyter, and many others.

 Who else uses Dask?
 ~~~~~~~~~~~~~~~~~~~

 Dask is used by individual researchers in practically every field today.
+It
-It has X monthly downlaods, and is integrated into a many PyData software
+has millions of downloads per month, and is integrated into many PyData
-packages today.
+software packages today.

 On an *institutional* level Dask is used by analytics and research groups in a
 similarly broad set of domains across both energetic startups as well as large